-COMMITTEE AMENDMENT " A " to S.P.
-807, L.D.
-1973 (5.713) 1 2 recording of an individual in a state of nudity or engaged in a sexual act or engaged in sexual contact for which there is no public or newsworthy purpose.
-3 4 5 25.
-Sale of personal data.
-"Sale of personal data" means the exchange of personal data for monetary or other valuable consideration by the controller to a 3rd party.
-"Sale of personal data" does not include: 6 7 A. The disclosure of personal data to a processor that processes the personal data of behalf of the controller; 8 9 B. The disclosure of personal data to a 3rd party for purposes of providing a produc or service requested by the consumer; 10 C. The disclosure or transfer of personal data to an affiliate of the controller; 11 12 D. The disclosure of personal data when the consumer directs the controller to disclose the personal data or intentionally uses the controller to interact with a 3rd party; 13 E. The disclosure of personal data that the consumer: 14 15 (1) Intentionally made available to the general public via a channel of mass media and 16 (2) Did not restrict to a specific audience; or 17 18 19 20 F. The disclosure or transfer of personal data to a 3rd party as an asset that is part of a merger, acquisition, bankruptcy or other transaction, or a proposed merger, acquisition bankruptcy or other transaction, in which the 3rd party assumes control of all or part of the controller's assets.
-21 26.
+1 2 3 4 F. The disclosure or transfer of personal data to a 3rd party as an asset that is part of a merger, acquisition, bankruptcy or other transaction, or a proposed merger, acquisition, bankruptcy or other transaction, in which the 3rd party assumes control of all or part of the controller's assets.
+5 26.
 Sensitive data.
-"Sensitive data" means personal data that includes: 22 23 A. Data revealing racial or ethnic origins, religious beliefs, mental or physical health conditions or diagnoses, sexual orientation or citizenship or immigration status; 24 B. Genetic or biometric data; 25 C. Consumer health data; 26 D. Personal data collected from a consumer known to be a child; 27 E. Precise geolocation data; 28 29 30 F. A social security number, driver's license number or nondriver identification card number, except that "sensitive data" does not include the last 4 digits of a social security number, driver's license number or nondriver identification card number; 31 32 33 G. A consumer's account number, log-in information, financial account number or credit or debit card number that, in combination with any required security code, access code or password, permits access to a consumer's financial account; or 34 35 H. Data concerning an individual's status as a victim of a crime.
-For the purposes of this paragraph, "victim" has the same meaning as in Title 17-A, section 2101, inferred from that consumer's activities over time and across nonaffiliated publicly

-27. Targeted advertising.
-"Targeted advertising" means displaying an advertisement to a consumer when the advertisement is selected based on personal data obtained or
+"Sensitive data" means personal data that includes: 6 7 A. Data revealing racial or ethnic origins, religious beliefs, mental or physical health conditions or diagnoses, sexual orientation or citizenship or immigration status; 8 B. Genetic or biometric data; 9 C. Consumer health data; 10 D. Personal data collected from a consumer known to be a child; 11 E. Precise geolocation data; 12 13 14 F. A social security number, driver's license number or nondriver identification card number, except that "sensitive data" does not include the last 4 digits of a social security number, driver's license number or nondriver identification card number; 15 16 17 G. A consumer's account number, log-in information, financial account number or credit or debit card number that, in combination with any required security code, access code or password, permits access to a consumer's financial account; or 18 19 20 H. Data concerning an individual's status as a victim of a crime.
+For the purposes of this paragraph, "victim" has the same meaning as in Title 17-A, section 2101, subsection 2.
+21 22 23 24 25 27.
+Targeted advertising.
+"Targeted advertising" means displaying an advertisement to a consumer when the advertisement is selected based on personal data obtained or inferred from that consumer's activities over time and across nonaffiliated publicly accessible websites or online applications to predict that consumer's preferences or interests.
+"Targeted advertising" does not include: 26 27 A. Advertisements based on activities within a controller's own publicly accessible websites or online applications; 28 29 B. Advertisements based on the context of a consumer's current search query, visit to a publicly accessible website or online application; 30 31 C. Advertisements directed to a consumer in response to the consumer's request for information or feedback; or 32 33 D. Processing personal data solely to measure or report advertising frequency, performance or reach.
+34 35 28.
+Trade secret.
+"Trade secret" has the same meaning as in section 1542, subsection 4.
+36 §9603.
+Scope 37 38 39 40 1.
+Applicability; July 1, 2026 to December 31, 2027.
+From July 1, 2026 to December 31, 2027, the provisions of this chapter apply to persons that conduct business in this State or persons that produce products or services that are targeted to residents of this State and that during the preceding calendar year: